joshmutus/pylabrad-wiki/Units.md

 In addition to the arithmetic operations, dimensioned quantities support the following methods and properties

 **unit**<br>
-    The units of the value as a Unit object
+    The quantity's units as a Unit object

 **units**<br>
-    A property that returns the quantities units as a string
+    A property that returns the quantity's units as a string

 **inUnitsOf**(_unit_)<br>
     Convert the quantity to the specified unit and return an object with the new units.
 This always returns the same type as the original (Value, Complex, ValueArray)